Hay Shire

 The Hay Shire is a local government area in the Riverina area of south-western New South Wales, Australia.
 The Shire comprises 11326 km2 and is located adjacent to the Sturt, Mid-western and Cobb Highways.
 The area includes the towns of Hay, Booligal and Maude.

 Hay Shire was established in 1965 by the amalgamation of the Municipality of Hay with the surrounding Waradgery Shire.

-The mayor of Hay Shire is Cr.
-Carol Oataway, an unaligned politician who had previously held the position of Principal of Hay Public School.
+The mayor of Hay Shire is Carol Oataway, an unaligned politician who had previously held the position of Principal of Hay Public School.